michaelnordmeyer/jekyll-theme-mnc/README.md

   - `home.html` – The layout for your landing-page / home-page / index-page. [[More Info.](#home-layout)]
   - `page.html` – The layout for your documents that contain FrontMatter, but are not posts.
   - `post.html` – The layout for your posts.
+  - `redirect.html` – The layout which will be used by the optional plugin [Jekyll Redirect From](https://github.com/jekyll/jekyll-redirect-from)

 #### Home Layout